egandavidpatrick-del/BLKEXPORT/README.md

 **4. Export Layer**

-- Export to CSV Engine: Serializes the currently active tab or full data grid to a flat schedule - 1 row = 1 block insertion.
+- Export to CSV Engine: Serialises the currently active tab or full data grid to a flat schedule - 1 row = 1 block insertion.
 - Export BOM to CSV Engine: Aggregates by Block Name + Attribute Value to generate a consolidated Bill of Materials with quantities.

 ---